osimola/codekata/raytracer/README.md

 ### Compiling and running:

-Install Ninja, SDL2 development package, an OpenCL SDK (developed with NVidia one) and download trunk version of Meson from https://jpakkane.github.io/meson/ (yes, I fixed a bug in Meson for this, it's not released yet).
+Install Ninja, SDL2 development package, an OpenCL SDK (developed with NVidia one) and Meson (http://mesonbuild.com/, also available through PyPI).
 Create a separate build directory under main directory.
 Run the following commands in the build directory:

 ```
-CXXFLAGS=-O3 meson ..
+CXXFLAGS=-O3 meson.py ..
 ninja
 ```